 If I was guilty of anything it was of lack of critical oversight in selecting partners.

 I learned two important lessons from this experience:

-- Never hire an Outsource company, unseen, unknown to handle a core task in one of your software projects.
+- Never hire an Outsourcing company you have not worked with before to handle a core task in one of your software projects

-- Never partner up with a business partner that doesn’t have some level of technical know-how, since it will lead to miscommunication, misrepresentation and a fallout situation.
+- Never enter a business partnership with a person that has no level of technical knowledge.
+It will lead to miscommunication, misrepresentation and eventually a falling-out.

-If you have any questions on the integrity of my engineering methods, feel free to call me or email me.
-I would love to handle those concerns personally in a professional matter, just like I had to do in the past 7 years when such questions came up.
+Now I can answer for myself publicly.
+If you have any questions on the integrity of my engineering methods, feel free to call or email me.
+I would love to address all concerns personally in a professional manner, just as I have done for the past 7 years.